 Assisting You Throughout Your Case

-At the outset of your case, we will explain how litigation matters generally progress.
-Although at times we may not have any news to report to you, we will still be working to advance your case through discovery, strategy, file review, case law review, and various other case matters.
+At the outset of your case, I will explain how litigation matters generally progress.
+Although at times I may not have any news to report to you, I will still be working to advance your case through discovery, strategy, file review, case law review, and various other case matters.

 Today, a large percentage of civil litigation cases go through voluntary or mandatory mediation.
 The mediation process can be a very productive process toward achieving a fair settlement.
 The mediator does not judge cases, nor is it the role of the mediator to tell the other side why they are likely to lose.
 Instead, mediators are neutral parties whose function is to help opposing parties come together, if possible, in reaching a settlement that each of them can accept.